Biggest remaining need for all 32 NFL teams

 Biggest need: Defensive tackle

-The Falcons' biggest remaining need is an impact defensive tackle with pass rush ability.
-They let Dontari Poe walk in part because he was more of just a run stuffer and in part because he was going to be too costly.
+The Falcons' biggest remaining need is an impact defensive tackle with pass-rush ability.
+They let Dontari Poe walk in part because he was more of just a run-stuffer and in part because he was going to be too costly.
 And Poe signed with Carolina.
 The only need the Falcons have addressed in free agency so far has been at guard by signing veteran Brandon Fusco from the 49ers.
 The Falcons don't have the money to go after Ndamukong Suh but they might find a cheap defensive tackle left among the free agents. -- Vaughn McClure

 Carolina Panthers